-- Does the proposed queuing policy provide sufficient detail for users and prospective users to understand how the queuing policy will operate? - Does the proposed queuing policy accommodate the legitimate business interests of the service provider, users and prospective users? - Is the proposed policy consistent with a reasonable balance of interests between the service provider and users?
+- Does the proposed queuing policy provide sufficient detail for users and prospective users to understand how priorities to access will be determined? - Does the proposed queuing policy accommodate the legitimate business interests of the service provider, users and prospective users? - Is the proposed policy consistent with a reasonable balance of interests between the service provider and users?

-3.4 Extensions/Expansions Policy
+3.7 Extensions/Expansions Policy